1and1/dependencytree/README.md

 ## Installation

-Install it yourself as from https://rubygems.org/ by calling:
+Install it yourself from https://rubygems.org/ by calling:

     $ gem install dependencytree